The Star Larvae Hypothesis

 Research in molecular biology has delivered to the world the peculiar finding that the familiar term gene refers to no determinable thing at all.
 Gene is an idea.
 It grew from an assumption.
 The assumption, implied by the scientific philosophy of reductionism, was that there must be a smallest unit of biological expression.
 And a smallest unit of biological inheritance.
 And that atomic entity was called a gene.

-Gene has lost much of its executive status because the biological sciences continue to unearth a seemingly intractable interwovenness among the processes and subprocesses of biological metabolism and physiology.
+Gene has lost much of its executive status because the biological sciences continue to unearth a seemingly intractable interwovenness among the processes and subprocesses of cellular metabolism and physiology.

 Reductionism fails because everything that goes on inside a living cell depends on—is caused by, directly or indirectly—everything else that goes on inside the cell.
 (Exogenous influences add their own complications.)
 And above it all, no locus of control.
 The cell has no brain.
 The sequencing of the human genome, that recent triumph of reductionism, like the cataloging of elementary particles, provides a compendium, but it resides far from the macrostructure, far from an accounting of gross outcomes.